tapjs/tapjs/docs/src/content/docs/api/asserts/index.md

 Verify that the event emitter emits the named event before the end of the test.

+Returns a promise that resolves when the event is emitted.

 ## t.rejects(promise | fn, [expectedError], message, extra)

 Verifies that the promise (or promise-returning function) rejects.
 If